top of page

 The multimedia website, thoughtfully structured across five digital pages, serves as a repository for both the research culmination and an immersive visitor experience.
 It encompasses pertinent literature reflecting the investigative journey, supplemented by a collection of 12 video clips meticulously filmed and captured within Springbrook National Park over a year-long period.

-Diaspora is a Brisbane-based diverse World music group that reflects the scattering of cultures and their musical traditions to far-flung places.
+The Small World Music Ensemble is a Queensland-based, diverse World music group that reflects the scattering of cultures and their musical traditions to far-flung places.

-Not content with solely drawing from tradition, Diaspora’s repertoire features largely original material that reflects the rich experience and influences of all four members.
+Not content with solely drawing from tradition, Small World Music Ensemble’s repertoire features largely original material that reflects the rich experience and influences of all four members.
 The result is vibrant, inspiring and exotic, with space for improvisation.

-Diaspora features long-time duo Sebastian Flynn (Fiddle) and Martin Reese (Mandolin, Banjo and Shruti Box), Christian Rizzalli (Bouzouki, Banjo, Guitar, Viola, Stomp Box and voice) and Arash Zanganeh (Daf (Persian Drum, Chaqana (Clay Pot), Tombek (Goblet Drum), Dayareh (Azerbaijani Frame Drum), Hang (Hand Pan Drum) and voice.
+Small World Music Ensemble features long-time duo Sebastian Flynn (Fiddle) and Martin Reese (Mandolin, Banjo and Shruti Box), Christian Rizzalli (Bouzouki, Banjo, Guitar, Viola, Stomp Box and voice) and Arash Zanganeh Daf (Persian Drum), Chaqana (Clay Pot), Tombek (Goblet Drum), Dayareh (Azerbaijani Frame Drum), Hang (Hand Pan Drum) and voice.

-The Diaspora repertoire is either original composition or traditional music played with a depth of interpretation that comes with many years of experience of playing and listening to music from many different cultures.
+The Small World Music Ensemble repertoire consists of either original compositions or traditional music, played with a depth of interpretation that comes from many years of experience in playing and listening to music from diverse cultures.

 Diaspora.jpg